KevCui/LeoDis/README.md

 LeoDis
 ======
 [LEO](https://dict.leo.org/) (meaning Link Everything Online) is an online dictionary.
 It supports 8 different language translations to German.
-This script is a wrapper to get fetch search results from LEO and show them in CLI. (yeah, I know wrapper is not proper.
-If there is an API support, it'll be really awesome :neckbeard:)
+This script is a wrapper to fetch search results from LEO and then show them in CLI. _(yep, I know wrapper is not proper.
+If there is an API support, it'll be really awesome :neckbeard:)_

 ### Support dictionary
 * :gb: Englisch ⇔ Deutsch